nazliciplak/webMidtermProject/README.md

 index.html: Main HTML file. style.css: The CSS file contains the website's style definitions. /picture: The folder containing visual files.

-# How to use Download this repository to your computer: git clone https://github.com/nazliciplak/web.git To view the project in a browser, open the index.html file.
+# How to use Download
+This repository to your computer: git clone https://github.com/nazliciplak/web.git To view the project in a browser, open the index.html file.

+# Communication
-Communication If you have any questions or suggestions, please feel free to contact.
+If you have any questions or suggestions, please feel free to contact.
 Contact nazliciplakk@gmail.com